-The most common type of hernias.
+The most common type of hernia.
 Everyone has a small opening in the belly button left by the umbilical cord.
 This opening can enlarge, resulting in a hernia.
-The hernia needs to be repaired when it is enlarging or causing symptoms like pain or intestinal blockage.
+The hernia must be repaired when it is enlarging or causing symptoms like pain or intestinal blockage.

 This type of hernia develops where a surgeon has previously cut through the abdominal wall.
 These hernias come in all sizes and complexity.
 Many can be difficult to repair, and require a robotic hernia specialist to achieve a durable repair.
 The PATCH Institute is one of the only centers in the Bay Area with extensive experience in robotic repairs.

-This is a type of hiatal hernia, but frequently is used by surgeons to refer to very large hiatal hernia where more than 1/3 of the stomach is in the chest.
+This is a type of hiatal hernia but is frequently used by general surgeons to refer to very large hiatal hernia where more than 1/3 of the stomach is in the chest.

 A hernia that occurs in the linea alba in the upper midline of the abdomen.
 These usually are small and feel like small lumps under the skin.

 The diaphragm is a muscle and can develop hernias.
 Hiatal & paraesophageal hernias are the most common.
 Less common types include Morgagni or Bochdalek.

 Occurs in either lower quadrant of the abdomen, above the groin, where the posterior connective tissue layer thins.

 A hernia that forms around a stoma (colostomy, ileostomy or urostomy).
 More than 50% of patients with stomas will eventually develop a parastomal hernia.
 These should be fixed when the hernia affects the function of the stoma, or causes pain or blockage.

 This is a term that applies to all hernias in the front of the abdomen.
 Usually they refer to larger umbilical hernias.